Kinann01/SearchTool/README.md

 ## Nuances
 - There are some limitations to be aware of:
-   * The search tool may not access directories without the proper permissions.
-If encountered, an error message will be displayed, indicating the inaccessible directory.
    * It is advisable to ensure that the files being searched contain the specified string, to prevent running unnecessary searches that yield no results.
    * It is recommended that all the search criteria is provided since proper exception handling is not implemented.